ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 The most important part of swapping the spare tire is staying safe.

+> ⛽ Check the pressure of your spare tire and inflate it to the listed pressure on the tire before storage and usage.

 ![toyota corolla cross jack pad](/wp-content/uploads/2024/05/toyota-corolla-cross-jack-pad.webp) : *Toyota Corolla Cross Jack Pinch Weld Pad in TPU - [3D print](https://makerworld.com/en/models/455043#profileId-362552)*